Consumer medicine information

 Tell your doctor if you have or have had any of the following medical conditions:

 Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.
-Your doctor can discuss with you the risks and benefits involved.

 If you have not told your doctor about any of the above, tell him/her before you start taking ASACOL.

-Taking other medicinces
+Taking other medicines

-Tell your doctor or pharmacist if you are taking any other medicines including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 ASACOL may interfere with the following types of medicines:

-• medicines affecting the immune system or anticancer drugs (e.g. azathioprine, or 6-mercaptopurine or thioguanine)
+• medicines affecting the immune system or anticancer drugs (e.g. azathioprine or 6-mercaptopurine or thioguanine)

-• medicines that prevent the formation of blood clots (anticoagulants, e.g. warfarin).
+• medicines that prevent the formation of blood clots (anticoagulants e.g. warfarin).

-• Non-steroidal anti-inflammatory drugs (e.g. medicines containing aspirin, ibuprofen or diclofenac)
+• non-steroidal anti-inflammatory drugs (e.g. medicines containing aspirin, ibuprofen or diclofenac)

 How to take ASACOL